AbsaOSS/living-doc-generator/living_documentation_regime/README.md

     ]'
 ```

-See the full example of LivDoc regime step definition (in example are used non-default values):
+See the full example of Living Documentation regime step definition (in example are used non-default values):

 ```yaml
 - name: Generate Living Documentation